 Once you create a profile, the system will send you an email for you to activate your account.
 This has to be completed within seven days from creating your profile.
 If you do not receive an email, please check your spam/junk mail folder.
 If you do not complete this task within the seven days, you can go to the website and try to sign in; it will give you the option to have the system resend your activation email.

 Please carefully review the required education, training and experience listed in the available job postings to ensure they are suitable for new graduates.
 If you do not meet the basic qualifications you will not be considered.

 For any questions please contact firstname.lastname@example.org

 Northern Health assists newly hired health care professionals with their transition to practice through our New Graduate Transition Program (NGTP).
 This program provides funding for professional development and supernumerary shifts intended to ease transition and support newly graduated health care professionals in their first year of employment.

-- To create early relationships with students and communicate career opportunities and growth within NH
+- To create relationships with new health care professionals and communicate career opportunities and growth within NH

-- To support new grads and existing staff in opportunities for mutual learning
+- To support new graduates and existing staff in opportunities in mutual learning

 - To offer professional development funding for new graduates who need supernumerary shifts, extended orientation and training

 - To provide a program based on continuous quality improvement through yearly program evaluation and revisions as required

 The program is open to health care professionals who are within one year post graduation and are newly hired into regular, temporary and casual positions in general and specialty areas.
 Applications are available once you have been hired.